jonmarimba/CocoaREST/README.md

 A note on threads and performance
 =================================

-`SDSocialNetworkTask` objects are run in separate threads in the background, to both increase performance and improve the user's experience.
+`SDNetTask` objects are run in separate threads in the background, to both increase performance and improve the user's experience.
 However, despite any worries this may invoke, the vast majority of use-cases should not worry about thread-safety, since all delegate methods are called on the main thread, and the task waits until the delegate is finished before continuing execution in the background thread.
 Thus, it is perfectly safe to access any @properties on the task from the main thread, after the task has completed.
 This allows you to implement such functionality as iterating through the returned values and storing them in a Core Data context, without worrying about data corruption at all.